run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     kubectl logs deployment/assets-sync -n runai
     ```

-    From the logs, try to identify the problem.
+   Try to identify the problem from the logs.
 If you cannot resolve the issue, continue to the next step.

-4. If the issue persists after completing the previous steps, contact Run:ai support for assistance.
+4. If the issue persists, contact Run:ai support for assistance.

 !!!
 Note
     The previous steps can be used if you installed the cluster and the status is stuck in *Waiting to connect* for a long time.